codeTanya3011/HomeMade-Django-/README.md

 🐋 Containerization
 This project is being prepared for Docker deployment.
 A Dockerfile and docker-compose.yml are currently under development to manage Django, PostgreSQL, and Redis services.

----

-### **A quick breakdown of why this version is good:**
-* **Professional Vocabulary:** I used terms like "Full-stack," "SEO-friendly," and "Data population" to make it look impressive.
-* **AJAX Highlight:** Mentioning that your cart uses AJAX without page reloads shows that you care about User Experience (UX).
-* **Smart Cropping:** I included the part about the avatars we fixed today—it shows you pay attention to visual details.
-* **Clear Logic:** The structure section explains exactly what each folder does, which is great for anyone looking at your code for the first time.

-**Would you like me to add a "Contact" section at the end with your Gmail link so people can reach out to you directly from GitHub?**